Inside Nick Cannon’s plan to become the most powerful man in media

 “Harlem is important not just to Black culture, but to entertainment,” he says.
 “From the Harlem Renaissance to the Cotton Club to the Apollo.
 And as we watch Harlem become gentrified around us, I want to be a part of that conversation in a major way and build Black business and focus on community.”

-As far as content, Cannon’s wants his show to skew inspirational while not avoiding any difficult conversations.
+As far as content, Cannon wants his show to skew inspirational while not avoiding any difficult conversations.

 “I think media is selling a lot of fear right now with little solutions and little comfort.
 And I would love to have a safe space to discuss solutions with everyone, from entertainers and artists to experts, professors, educators, and academics,” Cannon says.
 “And to be unapologetic and speak for today’s generation—the same thing that I say when I’m on [digital hip-hop show] VladTV are going to be said to middle America.”

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.